Causal inference for data-driven debugging and decision making in cloud computing: Problem 1 -- models for control and debugging -- and our approach

-The output of this procedure is a causal diagram $G$ of the target system, together with those mechanisms, i.e., conditionals in the causal model $M$ of the target system, which can be inferred based on past experience. \footnote{Clearly, the theory of causal model inference faces the classical problem of induction \citep{hume1955inquiry}.
-We simply postulate here that humans can infer sensible models from ``finite'' data or supervise machines to do so.} For those mechanisms which cannot be known based on past experience, but only when the target system is revealed (e.g., the specific VMs running on it), but which cannot be explored directly on the target system either (since tentative configurations may violate contracts with clients \citep{chiang2014matrix,zheng2009justrunit}), we discuss the integration of sandbox experiments in \nameref{sec::deb_step_exp} below, which should then complete the causal model $M$.
+The output of this procedure is a causal diagram $G$ of the target system, together with those mechanisms, i.e., conditionals in the causal model $M$ of the target system, which can be inferred based on past experience.
+For those mechanisms which cannot be known based on past experience, but only when the target system is revealed (e.g., the specific VMs running on it), but which \emph{cannot be explored directly on the target system} either (since tentative configurations may violate contracts with clients \citep{chiang2014matrix,zheng2009justrunit}), we discuss the integration of sandbox experiments in \nameref{debugging:sec:deb_step_exp} below, which should then complete the causal model $M$.